 Oregon ballast water pre-arrival reporting

-Commercial vessels transiting into Oregon waters must submit a ballast water management reporting form (BWMR) to the Department of Environmental Quality (in addition to the National Ballast Information Clearinghouse) at least 24 hours before arrival.
-Reports must be submitted on the USCG approved BWMR form
+Commercial vessels transiting into Oregon waters must submit a Ballast Water Management Reporting Form (BWMR) to DEQ (in addition to the National Ballast Information Clearinghouse) at least 24 hours before arrival.
+Reports must be submitted on the USCG approved BWMR form below as an email attachment to DEQ at email@example.com

 Ballast management vessel arrival fee